2020 Taronja de Gris, Orange wine

 - 2020 - 2022

-This is the third vintage of our ‘orange’ wine, made by fermenting grapes usually destined for white wine, with their skins (and most of their stalks), the same way we’d make a red wine.
+This is the fourth vintage of our ‘orange’ wine, made by fermenting grapes usually destined for white wine, with their skins (and a few of their stalks), the same way we’d make a red wine.
 This process means that the wine picks up an amber/coppery colour from the skins (Grenache Gris grapes are actually slightly pink), as well as a considerable amount of fresh, peppery tannins.

 A coppery-pink colour.

 Eyes closed, and it is hard to know if you'd place this as a white or a red - the aromas are more delicate and perfumed than a typical red, with notes of rose petals, orange peel, rose-hip syrup, and ginger.

 Citrus peel is evident on the palate too, and there's definitely a refreshing tannic grip and a twist of bitterness remniscent of a good negroni.
 Yet the ripeness and generosity of fruit is what leaves a lasting impression, with rolling waves of flavour that you'd never normally find in a white wine made from these grapes.

 - Winemaking Notes

 Fermentation of the four Grenache Gris barrels, two of them whole bunches, one carbonic maceration, and the last with de-stemmed grapes.
 Fermentation in open top 500L barrels.
 Maceration on skins and stalks for 2 weeks after fermentation.
 Fermentation of the Muscat and Viognier in four open top barrels.
 Maceration on skins and stalks for 1 week after fermentation.
 The wine is protected from oxidation with dry ice.
 Aging in barrels for three months.
 Blending is made just before bottling, with light filtration.